 If you fire the injector too early the fuel will puddle on the closed intake valve before it has opened.

 If you fire the injector too late, the fuel will puddle on the closed intake valve after it has closed.

-I recommend just set it to finish firing at 500 crank degrees and be done with it.
+If you set it to finish firing at 500 crank degrees you can never go wrong.

-Injector timing makes very little difference to engine performance, however, cold engines do seem to benefit (smoothen out) very slightly from firing the injector a
+Injector timing makes very little difference to engine performance, however, cold engines do often run more stable from firing the injector a